40net-cloud/fortinet-azure-solutions/FortiGate/SD-WAN/docs/config-sdwan-expressroute.md

   <img src="../images/SDWAN-EX-IPSEC/azure-sd-wan-lb-rule.png" alt="inbound flow">
 </p>

-Where Frontend IP address is previously configured 172.16.136.4 and Backend Pool is the one consisting of 172.16.136.5 & 172.16.136.6 IP addresses of Fortigate's NICs in external subnet.
+Where Frontend IP address is previously configured 172.16.136.4 and Backend Pool is the one consisting of 172.16.136.5 & 172.16.136.6 IP addresses of FortiGate's NICs in external subnet.

 You also need to create Route Table which will be associated with Express Route VPN Gateway subnet and will point to Azure LAN network 172.16.137.0/24 (or also to additional spoke networks which are connected via Vnet peering) via additonally created Frontend IP of Azure Internal Load Balancer 172.16.136.4.